Sid-Bhatia-0/SimpleDraw.jl/README.md

 ### Draw with bounds-checking

-By default, all the drawing algorithms (except the one for `Background`, which doesn't require bounds-checking) utilize the `put_pixel!` function in order to draw each pixel.
-It will only draw a pixel if it is within the bounds of the `image`, so you don't have to worry about your program breaking because it is trying to draw something outside the bounds of the `image`.
+By default, all the drawing algorithms only draw within the bounds of the given image.
+So you don't have to worry about your program breaking because it is trying to draw something outside the bounds of the `image`.
+This is achieved in different ways for different shapes:

+1. In case of `Background`, we simply fill the entire array and don't need any explicit bounds checking
+1. In case of `Line`, we first clip the endpoints of the line to lie within the image and then draw the line with no further bounds checking.
+1. In case of more complex shapes like `Circle`, we iterate through all the pixels of the `Circle` like we normally would, but draw only those pixels that lie within the bounds of the `image`.

 ### Visualization